What is loneliness?

-Even home can be a lonely place.
+Home can be a lonely place.
 Neighbourhoods are where we have our homes and they affect how we feel.
 Our neighbours can be both a vital source of support, as many people have found throughout the pandemic they can also be a reminder of how lonely we are.

 There are things we all can do within our neighbourhoods to enable ourselves and others to feel more supported and less alone:

 - Take a look at the people around you where you live and work — what can you do to foster new friendships and be more inclusive?

 - Start or join a social network for your area like Nextdoor.co.uk